yuvipanda/hubploy-template/README.rst

 .. code:: bash

-   kubectl -n <hub-name>-staging get svc public-proxy
+   kubectl -n <hub-name>-staging get svc proxy-public

 If you access that, you should be able to get in with any username & password.